DreamingLi/DreamingLi/README.md

 ### Hi there 👋 I'm [Yinjia](http://www.yinjia-li.com)

 I am a graduate student from AUT.
-I like open source and all interesting things and want to try to do it.

 I want to be an interesting person and create something that can be remembered by others.